-To see the project resources and classpath to be scanned for a project:
+To see the project resources and the class path to be scanned for a project:

 - 1. From the Java view in Eclipse, do one of the following: - Right-click a project name, and then select Advanced Analysis. - Select a project name, and then select Fortify > Advanced Analysis.